raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Unacknowledged request messages are only appropriate in cases where the sender already knows that the receiver supports and wishes to receive these messages.
-For example, after a client has subscribed for Push Notifications, the subsequent event notifications are then sent as unacknowledged request messages, and this is appropriate because the client initiated the message stream by virtue of its Push Notification subscription, thereby indicating its support of Push Notifications, and its desire to receive event notifications {{?I-D.ietf-dnssd-push}}.
+For example, after a client has subscribed for Push Notifications
+{{?I-D.ietf-dnssd-push}}, the subsequent event notifications are then sent as unacknowledged messages, and this is appropriate because the client initiated the message stream by virtue of its Push Notification subscription, thereby indicating its support of Push Notifications, and its desire to receive those notifications.
-After an mDNS Relay client has subscribed to receive inbound mDNS traffic from an mDNS Relay, the subsequent stream of received packets is then sent using unacknowledged request messages, and this is appropriate because the client initiated the message stream by virtue of its mDNS Relay link subscription, thereby indicating its support of mDNS Relay, and its desire to receive inbound mDNS packets over that DSO session {{?I-D.sctl-dnssd-mdns-relay}}.
+After an mDNS Relay client has subscribed to receive inbound mDNS traffic from an mDNS Relay, the subsequent stream of received packets is then sent using unacknowledged messages, and this is appropriate because the client initiated the message stream by virtue of its mDNS Relay link subscription, thereby indicating its support of mDNS Relay, and its desire to receive inbound mDNS packets over that DSO session {{?I-D.sctl-dnssd-mdns-relay}}.

+***

 #### TLV Syntax {#tlvsyntax}